department-of-veterans-affairs/va.gov-team/products/virtual-agent/research/controlled-study/research-report.md

 D. Product usage hypothesis:
 - Caretakers (likely more women) may give a higher satisfaction rating, or be more interested in a virtual agent/chatbot.
-  - We were unable to determine a quantitative satisfaction rating and kept it general at this stage (‘based on your experience today, are you willing to use the chatbot again - Yes/No/Maybe).
-The caregiver experience This would be an area of future research area
+  - Results: We were unable to determine a quantitative satisfaction rating tied to a specific segment in PVA but rather were dependent on Optimal Workshop’s question of ‘based on your experience today, are you willing to use the chatbot again’ - Yes/No/Maybe).
+Caregiver experience should be an area of future research area

 - Veterans who may be seeking anonymity (e.g., LGBTQ+, housing or food insecurity, mental-health crisis) may be more comfortable utilizing this tool over speaking with a human.
   - Results: We were unable to successfully recruit among LGBTQ+, housing or those experiencing economic insecurity; more research would be needed for these segments

 - Veterans will want the chatbot to transfer their conversation directly to a human agent.
-  - Results:  need to view chat transcripts
+  - Results: we did not see a large number of people who asked to speak to a human agent, but this may be tied to the instructions provided in the study where people consciously noted they were participating in a chatbot study and as such may have consciously not transferred to a live agent which would end the session.

 ## Next Steps